MagnusThome/RejsaCAN-ESP32/Projects and ideas/README.md

 I'll add fun stuff here...

-# CAN data on a screen
+# CAN data on a touch screen

 Just a first test of CAN info on the screen with ugly fonts ;-)  The wiring between the boards will be replaced by a super small interconnect board so the RejsaCAN is sandwich mounted behind the display board.
+This display board also has an SD card reader slot that you can use for logging data.

 ![Touch-screen(1)](https://user-images.githubusercontent.com/32169384/138956178-591b5a11-4536-44ec-ba11-c2d607cd882b.jpg)